 The other vineyards were spared the massacre.
 Corton, Romanée St Vivant, Richebourg, and the two monopoles (exclusively owned vineyards) La Tâche and Romanée-Conti were unscathed; as the year wore on, things began to look up.
 From 15 July (winemakers are always very precise in their dates) a glorious summer finally began, leavened by a couple of rainstorms, beneficial as they mitigated what were becoming worryingly dry conditions.

 “It was a year of two sides,” DRC’s owner Aubert de Villaine said on a morning January in Corney’s tasting rooms, a stone’s throw from the Tower of London.
 “It was very difficult, and then it showed another face in the middle of July.
 The wounds were cured.”

 The summer wasn’t enough to save Échézeaux and Grands Échézeaux though, where 90 per cent of the crop was lost (de Villaine bottled 980 magnums of the first and 710 of the second).

 “But the rest of the summer was perfect,” he said.
 “It erased the problems, except in terms of quantity.
 In our minds we were prepared for it to be hard, but when we saw how dark and intense the juice was, it was a divine surprise.”

-The wines have met with acclaim.
-This isn’t unusual of course, for one of the half-dozen most famous estate in the world, whose wines sell for many thousands of pounds per bottle (the Romanee Conti 2016 is released, pre-tax, at £9,750 per case of three).
+The Romanee Conti wines have met with acclaim.
+This isn’t unusual of course, for one of the half-dozen most famous estate in the world, whose wines sell for many thousands of pounds per bottle (the Romanee Conti 2016 is released, pre-tax, at a price of £9,750 per case of three).
 (One of the reasons that Domaine Romanee Conti is so expensive is due to the low-yielding soil in this region of France, which means that only a few cases can be made each year.)